abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 Notes for Problem 1
 - Static Variables do not need to exist with all instances of objects Sometimes 1000 or 1000000 or more (lots of system resources)
-- Static Variables do not need to be garbage collected

 Problem 2:
 What happens if X & Y are made static